oscarsaleta/PBala/README.md

 ### Procedure of execution

+**As of v1.0.0**

-  *As of v1.0.0, there is no need of starting PVM using a hostfile (it is actually advised not to do so).
-Instead, execute the program and we will start PVM for you, using the information extracted from the nodefile.*
+There is no need of starting PVM using a hostfile (it is actually advised not to do so).
+Instead, execute the program and we will start PVM for you, using the information extracted from the nodefile.

+**For versions before v1.0.0** (these are buggy, update ASAP...):

   - First, you will need to execute PVM and add all the nodes that you want to use.
 This is done easily with `pvm hostfile`, where *hostfile* is simply a file with all the names of the nodes we will use in it (exactly the same names that appear in *nodefile*, but without the 2nd column).
 From inside the PVM cmd, type `quit` to leave the application and have the PVM daemon running in the background.
   - Now compile the software (if you have not done so yet) with `make`, and your own program if needed.
 Also, `mkdir resultdir` if it does not exist.